Spectral Conditions for the Ingleton Inequality: Examples

 \subsection{Algebraic projective flags}

-Example in the previous section is symmetric with respect to transposing $X$ and $Y$, due to projective duality.
+\paragraph{Construction of $(X,Y)$.} Example in the previous section is symmetric with respect to transposing $X$ and $Y$, due to projective duality.
 We can replace projective lines in the previous example by projective plane curves of some fixed degree $k$.
-Not to dive into algebraic geometry over finite fields and in order to construct uniform (rather then quasi-uniform) pairs $(X,Y)$, we consider a special case of graphs of polynomials.
+Not to dive into algebraic geometry over finite fields and in order to construct uniform (rather then almost-uniform) pairs $(X,Y)$, we consider a special case of graphs of polynomials.